Invertible ResNets for Inverse Imaging Problems: Competitive Performance with Provable Regularization Properties: Numerical Results

 \section{Numerical Results}

-To validate the performance of iResNets in solving inverse problems and provide guidelines on investigating their regularization capabilities, we conduct numerical experiments on two forward operators.
+To validate the performance of iResNets in solving inverse problems, we conduct numerical experiments on two forward operators.
 As discussed in Section~\ref{sec:training_and_pde}, diffusion and blurring operators are particularly suitable for this purpose.
 Therefore, we consider a linear blurring operator defined as a convolution with a Gaussian kernel with a kernel size of $11\times 11$ and standard deviation of $\nicefrac{5}{3}$.
-Additionally, we examine an anisotropic nonlinear diffusion problem governed by the PDE in Equation~\eqref{eq:pm_diffusion}, utilizing the Perona-Malik filter function $g(| \nabla_x u |) = \nicefrac{1}{1+\lambda^{-2}|\nabla_x u|^2}$ with contrast parameter $\lambda=0.1$.
+Additionally, we examine an anisotropic nonlinear diffusion problem governed by the PDE in Equation~\eqref{eq:pm_diffusion}, utilizing the Perona-Malik filter function $g(| \nabla u |) = \nicefrac{1}{1+\lambda^{-2}|\nabla u|^2}$ with contrast parameter $\lambda=0.1$.
 The diffused image is obtained after 5 steps of Heun's method with step size $0.15$ and zero Neumann boundary conditions.

-All networks are trained on pairs of distorted and clean grayscale images from the STL-10 dataset \cite{coates2011}, where we use $\num{16284}$ images for training, $\num{64}$ for validation and $\num{128}$ for testing and evaluation.
+All networks are trained on pairs of distorted and clean grayscale images from the STL-10 dataset \cite{coates2011}, where we use $\num{16384}$ images for training, $\num{64}$ for validation and $\num{128}$ for testing and evaluation.
 The distorted images are generated by applying the forward operator to the clean images, combined with additive Gaussian white noise with standard deviation $\delta>0$.
-We consider three different levels of noise in our numerical experiments, namely $\delta=0.01$, $\delta=0.025$ and $\delta=0.05$.
+We consider three different levels of noise in our numerical experiments, namely $\delta=0.01$, $\delta=0.025$, and $\delta=0.05$.

 In \cite{iresnet_02_bayesian}, two fundamentally different approaches for training an iResNet to solve an inverse problem are discussed.
 Both methods require supervised training with paired data $(x_i, z_i^\delta)$.
 The first approach, referred to as \textit{approximation training}, aims at training $\varphi_\theta$ to approximate $F$ via the training objective